Sunday, October 14, 2018 - Wednesday, October 17, 2018

 – Rabbi Hillel

 This retreat is based on the Circle of Trust® developed by Parker J. Palmer and the Center for Courage & Renewal.
 The Center is an educational nonprofit organization dedicated to working with teachers, leaders, and other serving professionals to establish circles of trust that support personal wholeness, professional integrity, and vocational vitality.
-The Center welcomes participants from all races, genders, sexual orientations, national and ethnic origins, ages, abilities and disabilities, economic classes and religious/spiritual paths.
+We welcome participants from all races, genders, sexual orientations, national and ethnic origins, ages, abilities and disabilities, economic classes and religious/spiritual paths.
 You are welcome in our Circle of Trust®.
 For more information, see www.couragerenewal.org

 Meet Your Facilitators